 Not just the Buff Orpington, but Orpingtons in general are now becoming part of the chicken show world.
 Their size and variety of colors makes them a fun and beautiful addition to show breeding.
 They join other breeds like the Polish, Ayam Cemanis, and Silkies as ornamental breeds.

 Buff Orpingtons are fantastic layers; laying large brown eggs.
 The breed was intended for high production and it really shows.
-A single hen can produce up to 5 eggs a week!
+A single hen can sometimes produce more than 5 eggs a week; that's 200 to 280 a year!!
 They are well suited to meet the needs of a full sized family.